semrush/intergalactic/website/docs/style/typography/typography.md

 @## Font

-We use the [Inter](https://fonts.google.com/specimen/Inter?query=inter) font family in the design system.
+In our design system, we use the [Inter](https://fonts.google.com/specimen/Inter?query=inter) font family.

 @## Basic text colors

-For the main text color use `--text-primary` token.
+To specify the main text color, use the `--text-primary` token.

-For the secondary text color use `--text-secondary` token.
+For the secondary text color, utilize the `--text-secondary` token.

-Besides, both paragraphs headings and text can be colored in our main semantic colors.
-Depending on the situation, they are green, red, and orange.
+Additionally, both paragraphs, headings, and text can be colored with our main semantic colors, which include `--text-success`, `--text-critical` and others.

-> Use this opportunity thoughtfully, and don’t abuse the text coloring, as it can reduce it's readability. **Don't forget to check the text for contrast against its background**.
+Please use text coloring thoughtfully and avoid excessive use, as it may reduce readability.
+Always ensure text contrast against its background.

 @## Font size and line height

+@table-caption Font size and line height

 | px   | em      | Font size tokens | Line height tokens |
 | ---- | ------- | ---------------- | ------------------ |